 If it’s not possible to import, you can register information about the publication manually.
 Follow the instructions in the guide Register publications.
 There is also a guide to how you register datasets in DiVA.

 If you don’t know which national subject category you should choose, you can use a service developed by Linköping University Library to generate national subject categories at a detailed level based on abstracts and International Standard Serial Numbers (ISSNs).

 Publishing full text

 In DiVA you can upload the full texts of any type of research publications, such as journal articles, books and reports, and make them openly accessible.
 Before you upload the full text of a publication that has been published or is going to be published by a publisher, you must ensure that the publisher allows this.
-See instructions in the quick reference guide Self-archiving in DiVA.
+See instructions in the guide Publishing full text files.
 You can usually upload material published within Uppsala University in DiVA if no special agreement prohibiting this has been drawn up.
 DiVA provides secure, long-term archiving with stable links to published full texts.